2062GlossyLedge/Min-Now_Web-App/.github/instructions/backend.instructions.md

 - Don't create another settings.py file.
 - Do not delete or overwrite any comments.
-- Ask before running any terminal commands
+- do not suggest or execute commands in the terminal

 ### Key Principles
 - Write clear, technical responses with precise Django-Ninja examples.